robblovell/TheOath/docs/README.md

 **iOS**:

 After a clean, the file ios/Flutter/Generated.xcconfig will have been deleted.
+Also, the podfile might be out of date with the flutter build.

-To get this back:
+To get things back in sync:

 ```shell script
 flutter build ios --release --no-codesign
 ```

+Once that's done, you can do:

 Ad-hoc build using gym (see the fastlane lane "build")
 ```shell script